Panasonic GX9 vs L10

 It is notable that the GX9 offers wifi support, while the L10 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the L10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the L10 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the L10 from Panasonic.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GX9 and L10 can be found, respectively, in the Panasonic GX9 Manual (free pdf) or the online Panasonic L10 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic GX9 and the Panasonic L10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.